Alois-xx/etwcontroller/ReadMe.md

 - **UserGDILeaks (Long Term)**
   - Since Windows 10 1909 GDI/User object creation destruction is also instrumented with ETW.
 Best Viewed with WPA.
 - **PMCSample (PMC Sampling for PMC Rollover + Default)**
    - Capture CPU counters in sampling mode.
 Similar what VTune does.
 - **PMCBranch (PMC Cycles per Instruction and Branch data - Counting)**
   - Capture CPU counters in sampling mode.
 Similar what VTune does.
 - **PMCLLC (PMC Cycles per Instruction and LLC data - Counting)**
   - Capture CPU counters in sampling mode.
 Similar what VTune does.
 - **LBR (LBR - Last Branch Record Sampling)**
   - Capture CPU counters in sampling mode.
 Similar what VTune does.
 - **SysCall (CPU Samples/Disk/.NET Exceptions/Focus/SysCall)**
    - Same as Default but records all Kernel calls from user mode processes with stack traces.
 Useful for security researchers.
     Unlike strace on Linux only the return code of the API call is recorded and no method arguments are collected.
 - **WPR Default**
   - WPR Default profile provided by MS.
 - **WPR Default + .NET**
    - WPR Default profile with .NET provider.

-All profiles except the WPR profiles can be combined.
+All profiles except the WPR Default profiles can be combined with the other profiles defined in MultiProfile.wprp.
 To change a profile select first a profile and then select ```<Manual Editing>``` to show the ```Start Command``` line.
 You can then add additional or other profile settings.
 The predefined settings are stored in ETWController.exe.config.

 You can change the CPU sampling rate by adding to the xxwpr command line ```-setprofint 100000``` to e.g. set a 10ms sample interval.
 WPR does support this command line switch